 - Adaptive skill programming

 - School and IEP consultation

 Parents, caregivers, and family members are imperative in the child’s ABA treatment, as they play a critical role in the maintenance and generalization of adaptive skills.
-Our clinicians will provide extensive parent training and set opportunities for practice.
-Parents will be trained on basic principles of behavior (i.e. motivation, reinforcement, prompting, generalization) and how to utilize each strategy properly with their child.
+Our clinicians will provide extensive parent training and set practice opportunities.
+Parents will be trained on basic principles of behavior (i.e., motivation, reinforcement, prompting, generalization) and how to utilize each strategy properly with their child.

 Our ABA clinical team is committed to using scientifically validated teaching strategies to meet the unique needs of your child.
 Some of these strategies include: